Five Key Factors Drive the Internet Growth Trajectory

 • Desktop virtualization and BYOD are changing the way applications are provisioned to employees.
 For example, 35 percent of respondents said that employees can download only pre-approved applications from the company app store, while 23 percent indicated that both approved and nonstandard applications are available from the company app store.

 You have read this article apps / BYOD / cloud services / corporate IT / managed network services / mobility / smartphone / tablet with the title May 2012.
-You can bookmark this page URL http://apfurtado.blogspot.com/2012/05/top-10-byod-and-virtualization-market.html.
+You can bookmark this page URL https://apfurtado.blogspot.com/2012/05/top-10-byod-and-virtualization-market.html.
 Thanks!

 How CIOs Migrate their IT Applications to the Cloud